SevenShepherd/SevenShepherd.github.io/_posts/2022-10-05-revelation-1-prologue.markdown

 <span style="font-size:19px;">The Faithful Witness</span>

-In much the same way that Jesus was the faithful witness even unto death (1Ti 6:13), Christians are called to be faithful witnesses as well (Re 2:13; 12:11; 20:4).<sup>[ESVSB]</sup> The Greek term translated witness can mean both “witness” and “martyr.”<sup>[[NET]](https://www.biblegateway.com/passage/?search=Rev+1%3A5&version=NET)</sup> Jesus is “the” quintessential faithful witness.
+In much the same way that Jesus was the faithful witness even unto death (1Ti 6:13), Christians are called to be faithful witnesses as well (Re 2:13; 12:11; 20:4).<sup style="font-size:10px;">[ESVSB]</sup> The Greek term translated witness can mean both “witness” and “martyr.”<sup style="font-size:10px;">[[NET]](https://www.biblegateway.com/passage/?search=Rev+1%3A5&version=NET)</sup> Jesus is “the” quintessential faithful witness.

 <span style="font-size:19px;">The Firstborn Of The Dead, And The Ruler Of The Kings Of The Earth.</span>

 The firstborn of the dead, means Jesus has overcome or triumphed over death itself and that he is sovereign over all earthly powers (cf. Re 19:16).
-This fact was meant to comfort John's persecuted readers.<sup>[ESVSB]</sup>
+This fact was meant to comfort John's persecuted readers.<sup style="font-size:10px;">[ESVSB]</sup>

 The Lord Jesus Christ is also called the *"ruler of the kings of the earth"*.
 This is referring to the future when the *"Prince of Peace"* of Is 9:6 returns to earth as the *"KING OF KINGS, AND LORD OF LORDS"* (Re 19:16).
 This glorious event will be the fulfillment of Psalm 2:6 ESV which states *"...
-I have set my King on Zion, my holy hill."* At that time the Lord Jesus shall *"have dominion from sea to sea And from the River to the ends of the earth."* (Ps 72:8)<sup>[JVI]</sup>
+I have set my King on Zion, my holy hill."* At that time the Lord Jesus shall *"have dominion from sea to sea And from the River to the ends of the earth."* (Ps 72:8)<sup style="font-size:10px;">[JVI]</sup>

 <span style="font-size:19px;">What about Lazarus?</span>

 So the next question you might ask is, *"Why is Christ the first begotten of the dead, when Lazarus and others were raised first?"* The answer is that others were raised from physical death to physical life only to eventually die again.
 Christ Jesus is the first to have been resurrected with a new immortal glorified body &mdash; never to die again!
-This is why Christ is the *"first of the resurrection from the dead"* (Ac 26:23).<sup>[JVI]</sup>
+This is why Christ is the *"first of the resurrection from the dead"* (Ac 26:23).<sup style="font-size:10px;">[JVI]</sup>

 <!-- This is why Christ *"should be the first that should rise from the dead"* (Ac 26:23 KJV) -->